 - Pulse for 2-4 minutes, or until all ingredients are mixed and well combined.

-- Transfer to bowl and mix with remaining cup of rolled oats until oats are soaked into date and raisin mixture.
+- Transfer to bowl and mix with the remaining cup of rolled oats until oats are soaked into date and raisin mixture.

 - Line 8x8 baking pan with parchment paper.
 Transfer mixture to pan and push down evenly.